Breaking a Lease in Plymouth, Massachusetts - Know the Laws

 When drafting a written lease, it’s important that the landlord makes it as clear and concise as possible.
 Also, make sure your tenants have understood it properly before agreeing to sign the lease.
 Among other terms, the landlord must let them know the consequences of breaking a lease early such as not receiving their security deposit.

-On your part, a landlord has a responsibility to find a replacement tenant to “mitigate damages” after a tenant breaks their lease early.
-Federal Massachusetts law informs landlords that you cannot just simply wait for when the lease expires and then take the tenant to court for failing to pay rent, or claim such security deposit.
-A landlord must take reasonable steps to re-rent the unit.
+On your part, a landlord has a responsibility to find a replacement tenant to “mitigate damages” after a tenant breaking their lease contract early.
+Federal Massachusetts informs landlords that you cannot just simply wait for when the lease expires and then take the tenant to court for failing to pay rent, or claim such security deposit.
+After receiving the security deposit the landlord must take reasonable steps to re-rent the property.

-Finally, a comprehensive rental lease agreement should state whether or not it's the tenants' right to sublet the unit.
+Finally, a comprehensive lease and rental agreement should state whether or not it's the tenants' right to sublet the property.
 If the landlord allows it, then you may want to let your tenants know of the requirements.
 For instance, your right to screen the sublet to gauge their suitability to live there.

 If the landlord doesn't allow it, they have to make sure to state it clearly on the lease.
 The landlord may also want to emphasize that it’d be a serious violation of the lease in Massachusetts if the tenants do it anyway.